variety/variety/README.markdown

 Seems like the first document created has a weird legacy key- those damn fools who built the protoype didn't clean up after themselves.
 If there were a thousand such early documents, I might cross-reference the codebase to confirm they are no longer used, and then delete them all.
 That way they'll not confuse any future developers.

-Results are stored for future use in a schemaAnalyzerResults database.
+Results are stored for future use in a varietyResults database.

 ### See Progress When Analysis Takes a Long Time ###